react-boilerplate/react-boilerplate/docs/general/server-side-rendering.md

 In production mode the web server will use the generated files directly to create a pre-rendered version of the requested page.

+## Pre-rendering static pages

+During the build process we will generate static pages for routes defined in `./static-pages.js`.

 ## development mode

 During development we want to be able to see the changes in our code as soon as possible.